je-jo/library/README.md

 # The Odin Project - Library

-A Library app to keep track of books.
+A Library app to keep track of borrowed books.
 Built using JavaScript, HTML, and Sass for [The Odin Project](https://www.theodinproject.com).

 ## Table of contents